 This policy outlines our school's commitment to provide effective Relationships, Sex and Health Education for all pupils in support of that offered by parents and carers, who are the first educators of their children in this area.
-It has been written with regard to the DfE Relationships Education, Relationships and Sex Education (RSE) and Health Education (RSHE) guidance 2019 and other relevant guidance documents and statutory requirements.
+It has been written with regard to the DfE Relationships Education, Relationships and Sex Education (RSE) and Health Education (RSHE) guidance 2019 and other relevant guidance documents and statutory requirements including updates in September 2021.